-It is first important to briefly outline that what I define as redress varies across different victim communities.
-In general, redress includes a legal recognition of harm/wrongdoing that is underpinned by direct victim-centric policies, such as regular financial contributions, one-off payments, material support, housing benefits, psychosocial support, educational and health schemes (Walker 2016; van der Merwe 2014).
-Yet the specific combination of these provisions will matter to specific victim groups differently; while victims/survivors of sexual violence often demand psychosocial support, paraplegics may be in need of physical therapies (MacDonald 2013).
+Firstly, it is important to briefly outline that what I define as redress varies across different victim communities.
+In general, redress includes a legal recognition of harm/wrongdoing underpinned by direct victim-centric policies, such as regular financial contributions, one-off payments, material support, housing benefits, psychosocial support, and educational and health schemes (Walker 2016; van der Merwe 2014).
+Yet the specific combination of these provisions will matter to specific victim groups differently; while victims/survivors of sexual violence often demand psychosocial support, people with paraplegia may require physical therapy or wheelchairs (MacDonald 2013).
 Either way, redress belongs among tools usually associated with reparative justice, i.e., measures for victims/survivors aimed at 'repairing' previous violations, harms and grievances.
-It comprises of a set of material and in-kind benefits (e.g., payments, services, preferential treatment) that recognize victims' suffering and materially assist them to regain their livelihoods.
-Redress also denotes an official recognition of an individual's 'status' as a victim/survivor.
+8 It comprises a set of material and in-kind benefits (e.g., payments, services, preferential treatment) that recognize victims' suffering and materially assist them to regain their livelihoods.
+Redress also denotes an official recognition of an individual's 'status' as a victim/survivor but also as a valuable member in social life (see Fraser 1995).
 As used here, redress is thus often referred to as domestic victim-centric reparation.
 Yet the Bosnian combination of social benefits and financial payments with the official conferral of the victim 'status' without the involvement of courts or international payment schemes differs from reparation.
-Instead, the Bosnian policy focus is on domestic laws and regulations that provide victims/survivors with recognition, in the form of a 'status' (Delpla 2014, 245-47), and socioeconomic provisions.
+Instead, the Bosnian policy focuses on domestic laws and regulations that provide victims/survivors with recognition in the form of a 'status' (Delpla 2014, 245-47) and socioeconomic provisions.

 In Bosnia, as well as elsewhere, financial and domestic legal provisions feature prominently in victims/survivors' demands (Macdonald 2017; Pham et al. 2016; Vinck and Pham 2014).
-War victims/survivors value redress as it helps them to cope with stigma, disabilities and (for some) debilitating effects of trauma.
-Yet similar to other transitional-justice measures, redress is often resisted by local authorities.
+War victims/survivors value redress as it helps them cope with stigma, disabilities and the debilitating effects of trauma (for those who develop the Post-traumatic stress disorder, PTSD).
+Yet similar to other transitional-justice measures, local authorities often resist redress.
 It is a policy with clear material repercussions, symbolic power and the potential to divide societies.
 As Lars Waldorf noted with reference to reparations, it is 'inherently divisive, pitting individuals and groups against one another over who gets compensated and by how much' (2012, 178).
 In some contexts, state reparation 'can work to administer and control social suffering' (Moon 2012, 188) and thus even increase polarization.
-Redress threatens state budgets, bureaucracies and understandings of who is 'deserving' (McEvoy and McConnachie 2013) - all aspects of potentially divisive postconflict reckoning.
+Redress threatens state budgets, bureaucracies and understandings of who is 'deserving' (McEvoy and McConnachie 2013) - all aspects of potentially divisive post-conflict reckoning.
 It can be used to rewrite history, attract new constituencies and reap political benefits, which has certainly been in the case in BiH (cf. De Vlaming and Clark 2014).
 Yet unlike trials, which can be perceived as direct attacks on the implicated elites and national understandings of heroism, redress prioritizes one part of the population over another.
-And unlike truth commissions, which - while giving victims/survivors a voice - can pit them against perpetrators in a binary sense and even retraumatize participants - redress is not directly and de iure directed against anyone but rather for someone.
+And unlike truth commissions, which, while giving victims/survivors a voice, can pit them against perpetrators in a binary sense and even retraumatize participants.
+Redress is not directly and de iure directed against anyone but rather for someone.